stevehong423/afforai/README.md

 # Afforai Landing Page (Steve Hong)

-In the project directory, you can run:
+In the project directory, after cloning this project and opening it in VSCode, you can run:

 ### `npm install`
 ### `npm start`